nitheesh-pothireddy/My-projects/GIBots - Multilabel Classification - README.md

 - README.md: Provides an overview of the repository and instructions for running the code.

 Instructions:
-1. Open the notebook 'GIBots - Multilabel Classification.ipnyb'
+1. Open the notebook `GIBots - Multilabel Classification.ipnyb`
 2. Ensure that the required Python libraries are installed (e.g., pandas, numpy, scikit-learn).
 3. Run through each of the cells.
 4. Review the output predictions generated in the output images below.